kerski/pbi-dataops-template/README.md

 ![Run Pipeline 2](./images/part16-run-pipeline2.PNG)

-3. When the pipeline completes you should see the schema checks and tests fail because of the presence of the text 'Blue' in the Part16.Color column.
+3. When the pipeline completes you should see the Regex test fail because of the presence of the text 'Blue' in the Part16.Color column because the Regex "^(Red|Green)$ is applied.

 ![Successfully Pipeline](./images/part16-fail-pipeline.PNG)